-If a student must miss SPE due to personal religious beliefs, they are responsible for making the hours up at the convenience of the facility/preceptor.
+If a student must miss SPE due to personal religious observance, they are responsible for making the hours up at the convenience of the facility/preceptor.
 The student is responsible for providing this information to the instructor and preceptor within one week of the start of the semester in which the holiday will be observed.

-Students may be required to attend supervised practice experiences on university holidays, no classes days, or breaks.
-For example: Martin Luther King Day.
+Students may be required to attend supervised practice experiences on University holidays, no classes days, or breaks.